-We still prefer road maps ourselves, but there are good arguments for including a GPS as one of the electronics for travel.
+Our phone works just fine for most of our purposes.
+Where it doesn't, we still prefer road maps ourselves, but there are good arguments for including a GPS as one of the electronics for travel.

 Remember to take all the appropriate adaptor plugs so you can keep everything charged.
 No use to have electronics for travel if you can't plug them in!